dotnetarun/Microservices/README.md

-# Microservices Architecture
+# Microservices
-Welcome to the Microservices Architecture repository!
-This project demonstrates the implementations of microservices-based applications, showcasing best practices, design patterns, and tools for building scalable, modular, and maintainable systems.
+Welcome to the Microservices repository!
+This project demonstrates the implementations of microservices-based applications, architectures, showcasing best practices, design patterns, and tools for building scalable, modular, and maintainable systems.